KentaroV2/excel-first/readme.md

 ## Usage

-_Under construction_

-## Install

-For logging functions,
-- Import both "LoggerModule.bas" and "LoggerClass.cls" to use Logger class.
+- Should import all *.bas files and *.cls files under a root directory to your Excel file.
-- You may also import "ExamplesForLoggerClass.bas" to learn how to use Logger class.
+- May import each "ExamplesFor*.bas" to learn how to use corresponding class.

 ## Contribution